zooniverse/astrovector/README.md

 ## Server Setup

 The current server is a bare Azure Ubuntu VM with 1GB RAM.
 Future iterations will likely benefit from an increase in memory capacity.
-The below linux commands were used to configure the server, database, and web server.
+The below Linux commands were used to configure the server, database, and web server.

 ```
 sudo apt update